cloudfoundry-attic/v3-capi-docs/source/includes/packages/_header.md

 # Packages

-Packages are the 'source code' of your application.
+A package is an application's 'source code'; either raw bits for your application or a pointer to these bits.

 In Cloud Foundry, packages are staged to produce an executable Droplet.

-We currently support 2 types of packages:
+We currently support raw bits and Docker packages.

-* raw bits
-* Docker